tqre/archlive/README.md

 shell with gmpr-config package.
 On login, the minion clones the minion repository and runs a script from there configuring salt and starting the service.

-### Secure boot enabled?
+### Secure boot

-The original preloader efi-files have been replaced with with preloader-signed to enable booting with secure boot enabled, see the following webpage for details:
+The original preloader efi-files have been replaced with with preloader-signed to enable booting with secure boot enabled, see the following old webpage for details:

 https://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/

-On my test laptop (2013 HP255), the stick boots now with secure boot enabled.
-This results using efiboot directory upon boot.
+On my test laptop (2013 HP255), can't get a good grip on that tool yet, I managed to boot it with secure boot enabled, but I don't understand it yet.
+This results using efiboot directory upon boot?
 Otherwise syslinux gets used.
 Don't know yet what is the main trigger.
 Probably something to do with EFI...

+Well this is giving problems... gotta look into this more...

 ### Kind of security alert